patel-priyank/Email-Signatures/readme.md

 # Email Signatures

-Upgrade your office game with our Gen Z Email Signatures: because who needs 'Regards' when you can sign off with 'Stay Gucci' and a dancing GIF of Baby Yoda?
+Upgrade your office game with our Gen Z Email Signatures: because who needs 'Regards' when you can sign off with 'Stay Gucci'?
+Try it [here](https://patel-priyank.github.io/Email-Signatures/).